Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Problem Setup

-When examining aggregations of intellectual communities, we no longer expect to see teams formed completely at random because individuals are more likely to co-author with others who share intellectual interests.
-Given that gender representation varies across disciplines, collaboration along the lines of shared interests generate homophily that we denote \emph{compositional homophily}.
-Figure~\ref{fig:homophily_example} provides an illustrative example with two fields, $A$ and $B$, with 4 papers each.
-Within each field, the observed configuration of authorships result in $\alpha$ of $-2/11$ for $A$ and $-1/8$ for $B$; however, when all 8 papers are aggregated, $\alpha = 9/20$.
-This occurs because the proportion of females in $B$ is much greater than that in $A$.
-If the intellectual interests in $A$ differ from those in $B$, it would be reasonable to conclude that the observed gender homophily is actually driven by discipline homophily. \citet{blau1977inequality} uses ``consolidation'' to describe homophily induced by factors (in this case discipline) which are associated with the factor of interest (in this case gender).
+However, suppose that the topics studied in sub-fields A and B are sufficiently distinct so that co-authorships between sub-fields are unlikely to occur.
+Due to compositional homophily, because the gender distributions in sub-fields A and B are quite different, we would expect larger values of $\alpha$ to occur even under the null hypothesis.
+The bottom right panel shows the distribution of $\alpha$ which accounts for this.
+Specifically, we respect the sub-field structure by randomly permutting each authorship to a document \emph{within its original sub-field}, but measure $\alpha$ on the entire aggregated field.
+The expected value of $\alpha$ under this distribution is no longer close to $0$.
+Indeed, we see that the observed value of $\alpha = 9/20$ for the aggregated corpus is no longer unusual and may be plausibly explained by sub-field homophily alone (i.e., the outcome would not be unusual under the modeled compositional homophily).

+Put succinctly, structural homophily reflects the distribution of $\alpha$ we would expect when all co-authorships are selected from a pool with equal probability.
+However, this ``baseline'' depends on various attributes and is different for each specific intellectual community.
+Compositional homophily reflects the distribution of $\alpha$ when co-authorship choices do not depend on gender, but depend on attributes---such as sub-field membership or intellectual interests---which may be associated with gender.
+Blau \citep{blau1977inequality} uses ``consolidation'' to describe homophily induced by factors (in this case sub-field membership) which are associated with the factor of interest (in this case gender).
+However, this general phenomena also appears in other fields.
 In statistics, it is a case of Simpson's paradox \citep{simpson1951contingency} where homophily is confounded by gender imbalances across scholarly fields.
 In population genetics, this phenomenon is known as the Wahlund effect~\citep{walhund1928zuzammensetzung}: random mating within subpopulations does not imply Hardy-Weinberg equilibrium in the population as a whole.

-Indeed, under the Wahlund effect, we would not expect Wright's F (which would be equivalent to $\alpha$) to be 0.
+The primary methodological innovation of our work consists of accounting for compositional homophily due to sub-field structure.
+However, women representation has increased over time in almost all disciplines (see plots of women authorships over time in the supplement) and co-authorships can only occur if researchers are active at the same time.
+Thus, just as aggregating sub-fields with differing gender representation can induce compositional homophily, considering a corpus of documents across a range of years with differing gender representation can also induce compositional homophily.
+Thus, as we will discuss in Section~\ref{sec:methods}, we also explicitly account for publication years when generating plausible alternatives.